Kodibeesanahalli metro station

-Kodibeesanahalli is an upcoming elevated metro station on the North-South corridor of the Blue Line of Namma Metro in Bangalore, India.
+Kodibeesanahalli (To be renamed to Kadubeesanahalli) is an upcoming elevated metro station on the North-South corridor of the Blue Line of Namma Metro in Bangalore, India.
 Around this metro station holds the IT Companies like JP Morgan Chase,Adobe, Nutanix Technologies Pvt.
 Ltd followed by Prestige Tech Park containing corporate and IT companies such as CoinSwitch, Amadeus Software Labs, Juniper Networks, Oracle Tech Hub and Byju's - The Learning App.
-This metro station is slated to become operational around June 2026.
+This metro station is slated to become operational December 2026 instead of June 2026.

 History

 In December 2019, the Bangalore Metro Rail Corporation Limited (BMRCL) invited bids for the construction of the Kodibeesanahalli metro station, part of the 9.859 km Reach 2A – Package 1 section (Central Silk Board - Kodibeesanahalli) of the 18.236 km Blue Line of Namma Metro.
 On 13 October 2020, Shankaranarayana Constructions (SNC) was chosen as the lowest bidder for this segment, with their proposal closely matching the initial cost estimates.
 As a result, the contract was awarded to the company, which led to the beginning of the construction works of this metro station as per the agreed terms.